-There is continued uncertainty as to the further impact of COVID-19 including in relation to governmental action, potential taxation and government scheme changes, work stoppages, further lockdown measures, quarantines, travel restrictions and the impact on global markets.
+There is ongoing uncertainty as to the impact of COVID-19 including in relation to governmental action, potential taxation and government scheme changes, work stoppages, increased lockdown measures, quarantines, travel restrictions and the impact on global markets.
+The COVID-19 pandemic may also result in some delays and changes in government policy, regulation or legislation which could have an adverse effect on the financial performance and position of the Suncorp Group.